ErosPingani1/lib-ng-opendraw/README.md

 # Ng-Opendraw

 Opendraw is an angular component that manipulates the canvas for drawing content across all devices.
 It supports touch/pen/mouse devices.
-Built with Angular version 8.2.14.
+Updated to be compatible with Angular 16+.

 # NPM